 I was doing my usual Zillow deep dive last night and was searching through all of the properties in my current location of interest (it changes quite frequently).

-I emailed a realtor and started to convince my husband that we needed to move and buy this house.
+I emailed a realtor and started to convince my husband that we needed to buy this dream home.

 It was by the waterfront with gorgeous ocean views and it was cheap, cheap, cheap!
 I pictured sunsets and boat rides and dinners with friends on the balcony.